Gothic subgenres: every reader’s guide

 What are Gothic subgenres?

-Gothic subgenres are distinct forms of Gothic literature, each defined by the source of tension: place, psychology, history, gender, or the body itself.
+Gothic subgenres are distinct forms of Gothic literature, each defined by the source of tension: place, psychology, history, gender, the body, the institution, or the cosmos.

 They all use the same core elements: isolation, unease, distortion, and something that refuses to stay buried.
 But they don’t use them in the same way.